PLSysSec/usenix_login_rlbox/login.md

 safely use their functionality.
-For example, image decoders like libjpeg and libpng don't need access to anything but the image buffers they operates on, OpenSSL doesn't need access to anything but the socket it's reading from and the bytstream it's writing the decrypted HTTP stream to, and spell checkers like Hunspell don't need access to anything but dictionary files and the string it's spell checking.
+For example, image decoders like libjpeg and libpng don't need access to anything but the image buffers they operates on, OpenSSL doesn't need access to anything but the socket it's reading from and the bytestream it's writing the decrypted HTTP stream to, and spell checkers like Hunspell don't need access to anything but dictionary files and the string it's spell checking.
 (These are just a few examples, however, we believe many other examples abound.)
 This implicit separation of privilege